graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 ## Detailed Design

-### Subgraph Definition
+### Subgraph Schema

-Part of the power of fulltext search indexes are their flexibility, so it is important to expose a simple interface to facilitate useful applications of the index and ulimately aim to reduce the need to create new subgraphs for the express purpose of updating fulltext search fields for end-use cases.
+Part of the power of the fulltext search API is the flexibility, so it is important to expose a simple interface to facilitate useful applications of the index and aim to reduce the need to create new subgraphs for the express purpose of updating fulltext search fields.

-For each fulltext search index a subgraph developer must be able to specify:
+For each fulltext search API a subgraph developer must be able to specify:
     1. a language,
     2. a set of text document fields to include,
-    3. relative weighting for each field in the index.
+    3. relative weighting for each field,
-    4. a choice of ranking algorithm for sorting query result items
+    4. a choice of ranking algorithm for sorting query result items.

-The proposed process of adding one or more fulltext search index to an Entity involves adding one or more fulltext directive to the `_Schema_` type in the subgraph's GraphQL schema.
+The proposed process of adding one or more fulltext search API involves adding one or more fulltext directive to the `_Schema_` type in the subgraph's GraphQL schema.
 Each fulltext definition will have four required top level parameters: `name`, `language`, `algorithm`, and `include`.
-The fulltext search definitions will be used to generate queries on the GraphQL schema that will be exposed to the end user.
+The fulltext search definitions will be used to generate query fields on the GraphQL schema that will be exposed to the end user.

-Applying fulltext search indexes across entities will be a powerful abstraction allowing users to search across all relevant entities in one query.
-An index search across entities will by definition have polymorphic results, so in that case a union type will also be generated in the schema for the query result items.
+Enabling fulltext search across entities will be a powerful abstraction that allows users to search across all relevant entities in one query.
+Such a search will by definition have polymorphic results.
+To address this, a union type will be generated in the schema for the fulltext search results.

-Verification of the index definition will ensure that all fields referenced are valid String type fields.
-To be clear, the proposed interface will add the fulltext search index definitions to the subgraph deployment hash, so adding or updating a fulltext search index will require an update to the subgraph.
-With subgraph composition it will be possible to easily create new subgraphs that add specific fulltext search indexes to an existing subgraph.
+Validation of the fulltext definition will ensure that all fields referenced in the directive are valid String type fields.
+With subgraph composition it will be possible to easily create new subgraphs that add specific fulltext search capabilities to an existing subgraph.

 Example fulltext search definition: